 Discover Why More People Prefer Shopify Over BigCommerce

-Whenever you think of ecommerce, both Shopify and BigCommerce are probably among the first several big names that come to mind.
-No wonder, because they are two of the most popular and top-preferred ecommerce platforms in the world.
+Whenever you think of ecommerce, Shopify and BigCommerce are probably among the first big names that come to mind.
+No wonder because they are two of the world’s most popular and top-preferred ecommerce platforms.

-Shopify is the older of the two, founded in 2006 in Ontario, Canada, and has been showing a bigger surge in popularity and users compared to BigCommerce, which was founded in 2009 in Sydney, Australia.
+Shopify is the older of the two, founded in 2006 in Ontario, Canada, and has been showing a bigger surge in popularity and users compared to BigCommerce, founded in 2009 in Sydney, Australia.

-So, if you are wondering why more entrepreneurs are choosing Shopify over BigCommerce, or if you are facing a dilemma of BigCommerce vs. Shopify for setting up your own online store, then you can read on to find out everything you need to know about Shopify and BigCommerce main features, their advantages and disadvantages, and most importantly – how they compare to one another, and which one is better.
+So, if you are wondering why more entrepreneurs are choosing Shopify over BigCommerce, or if you are facing a dilemma of BigCommerce vs. Shopify for setting up your online store, then you can read on to find out everything you need to know about Shopify and BigCommerce main features, their advantages and disadvantages, and most importantly – how they compare to one another, and which one is better.

 Related: Shopify Reviews 2023 — Key Pros and Cons / Pricing / Features

-Read on to find out which ecommerce solution fares better in this BigCommerce vs. Shopify battle.
+Read on to discover which ecommerce solution fares better in this BigCommerce vs. Shopify battle.

 - Shopify vs BigCommerce: Head-to-Head